shayanb/indemnity/README.md

 The Insurance Provider would then submit the request to the marketplace.

 The Insurance Trader (another Insurance provider) who seeks to enter into or expand position within the same Insurance Policy would accept the terms of the trade.
 In doing so, the Insurance Trader must send the total amount corresponding to the price of the transfer (ETH) to the Insurance Contract.
 That same amount is then released from the contract and sent to the Insurance Provider.
 The ownership positions are updated accordingly.
+The Insurance Trader is now a listed Insurance Provider within the policy.

 ## Future-State
 - Plot Registries